 But the big prize for them, and I assume others—like the aforementioned Sledis, dressed as C-3PO, Luke, Leia and Darth—was the trophy for most outstanding costume, increasingly the most coveted title of the weekend.
 The Dutch took it for the second year in a row.

 After a preliminary day of practice runs and technical design inspections (our first clue we might not be podium bound), we arrived on a below-freezing overcast Saturday for our qualifying runs in the two-man category.
-The technique is pretty simple—the guy in the front grabs onto the rope, while the person behind frog-wraps his legs around his waist and lays back, prone, along the end of the board.
+The technique is pretty simple—the one in front grabs onto the rope, while the person behind frog-wraps their legs on the one in the front and lays back, prone, along the end of the board.

 The toboggan is then dipped from above into the frosty chute via a five-metre teeter-totter in the same disturbingly elegant fashion they once dunked accused witches around these parts.

 - Steve Usatis believes the world is an island waiting to be discovered.
-This delightful, uplifting, life-affirming article first appeared in Outpost magazine, and has been adapted and updated for 2020.
+This delightful, uplifting, life-affirming article first appeared in Outpost magazine, and has been adapted and updated.